 Nowadays, there are many tools that can enable telemarketing for small businesses, even for teams as small as two people.
 These tools also enable businesses to track agent performance accurately and enhance their productivity.

-When you cater to the needs of your customers using modern technology, you become smarter, faster, and better at what you do.
-From there, growth in terms of revenue and scale become highly achievable dreams.
+When you cater to the needs of your potential customers using modern technology, you become smarter, faster, and better at what you do.
+From there, growth in terms of revenue and scale becomes highly achievable dreams.